 It started after a bull session in which Wilson and fellow roboticists were laughing about all the stereotypes of robots running amok in TV and movies.
 Wilson decided to pick up the idea and run with it, having some fun while actually teaching a bit about robotics in the meantime.
 Wilson's already obtained movie rights.
 The real joke, of course, is that there will be a few people who will take him seriously.BACK_TO_TOP

 * SMART RECYCLING: US municipalities were once very enthusiastic about recycling trash and waste, but their excitement flagged when the bottom line for recycled materials didn't come as close to the overhead of sorting out recyclables as had been expected.
-However, if recycling didn't work out quite as expected, it hasn't gone away either, and according to a WIRED Online article ("Machines Pluck Cash From Trash" by Bryan Ball), technology is helping recycling move forward again.
+However, if recycling didn't work out quite as expected, it hasn't gone away either, and according to an article from WIRED.com ("Machines Pluck Cash From Trash" by Bryan Ball), technology is helping recycling move forward again.
 A number of municipalities have invested in expensive sorting machines that automate the process, with the machines making use of magnets, sifting screens, optical sensors, weight detectors, and other gadgetry to pick through trash quickly and efficiently.

 Trash collection giant Waste Management Incorporated (WMI) has been energetic in promoting such machinery, saying that such "single-stream" sorting makes recycling more convenient.
 Consumers can place all their recyclables into a single bin, and the greater convenience encourages greater recycling.
 Another factor in the resurgence of recycling is that demand for recycled materials is starting to pick up again, having dropped after the initial recycling boom flooded the market.
 Now countries like China need raw materials, and American trash can help fill their needs.